Skeleton Clustering: Dimension-Free Density-based Clustering: Appendices

 \subsubsection{Olive Oil Data}

-Finally, we consider another real dataset; the the Olive Oil data \citep{TSIMIDOU1987227}, a popular dataset for cluster analysis.
-This data set represents $d=8$ chemical measurements on different specimens of olive oil produced in $9$ different regions in Italy (northern Apulia, southern Apulia, Calabria, Sicily, inland Sardinia, and coast Sardinia, eastern and western Liguria, Umbria) .
+~~~~We consider another real dataset: the Olive Oil data \citep{TSIMIDOU1987227}, a popular dataset for cluster analysis.
+This data set represents $d=8$ chemical measurements on different specimens of olive oil produced in $9$ different regions in Italy (northern Apulia, southern Apulia, Calabria, Sicily, inland Sardinia, and coast Sardinia, eastern and western Liguria, Umbria).
 There are a total of $n = 572$ observations in the dataset.

+The same comparison procedure as in Section \ref{sec::zip} is employed, finding $k=24$ knots by $k$-means and using single linkage for the skeleton clustering approaches.
 The performance of different similarity measures is presented in Figure \ref{fig::Olive}.
 Different color denotes different similarity measures and the gray vertical line indicates the actual number of clusters $9$.
-Overall, the skeleton clustering with Voronoi density and Tube density works well; the spectral clustering also performs well in this case.
-The fact that average distance fails to capture clusters in the data highlights the importance of using a density-based similarity in this case.
-Note that we also include the clustering performance on the `denoised' data, in which we remove the 10\% observation with the lowest $\sqrt{n}-NN$ density estimate.
+Overall, the skeleton clustering with Voronoi density and Tube density works well; spectral clustering also performs well in this case.
+The fact that average distance fails to capture clusters in the data highlights the importance of using a density-aided similarity in this case.
+Note that we also include the clustering performance on the `denoised' data, in which we remove the 10\% observation with the lowest $\sqrt{n}$-Nearest-Neighbor density estimate.